NLeSC/DataFAIRifier/README.md

+**** From February 2019 onwards, this repository is further maintained and updated here: https://github.com/maastroclinic/DataFAIRifier ****
+---

 # DataFAIRifier
 The DataFAIRifier is a system that supports the creation and validation of mappings of relational data to ontologies.
 The system is packaged as a set of Docker images.
 The frontend of the system is implemented as a set of Jupyter Notebooks.